Are You Ready to Get Freelance Clients? A Simple Checklist to Start Confidently

 How many samples do I need before pitching clients?

-One to three solid samples are enough to start.
+One to three solid samples are enough to start pitching potential freelance clients.
 You can even create portfolio pieces from scratch if you don’t have client work yet.

 Do I need an LLC to start freelancing?